PRARTHAN29/H-M_Store_mangement/README.md

-# H-M_Store_mangement
+🛍️ H&M Store Management Report
 📌 Project Description

-=>  This project explores the global presence of H&M stores by analyzing their distribution across countries, states, and cities.
-It identifies how many store classes exist and uncovers potential new locations for brand expansion through data-driven insights.
+=> This project provides a comprehensive analysis of H&M’s global store distribution across countries, states, and cities.
+It is designed to evaluate store presence, identify store class patterns, and uncover potential regions for future expansion using data-driven insights.

 📊 Data Source

-=>  Dataset sourced from Kaggle
+=> Dataset sourced from Kaggle.

 🛠 Tech Stack

-=>  Power BI (for data cleaning, transformation, and visualization)
+=> Power BI – used for data cleaning, transformation, modeling, and visualization.

 🔧 Tasks Performed

-=>  Cleaned and transformed the raw dataset:

-=>  Replaced incorrect or missing values

-=>  Removed null entries and unnecessary columns

-=>  Built interactive report:
+Built an interactive report with the following insights:

-=>  Store locations by country, state, and city
+ => Store distribution across countries, states, and cities

-=>  Store class distribution
+ => Store class segmentation and analysis

-=>  Extracted insights to guide H&M’s future market expansion strategy
+ => Geographic concentration of stores and underrepresented regions

+Created measures and transformations for analysis:

+ => Total Countries – Number of countries with H&M presence
+ => Total Cities – Number of cities with stores
+ => Total Stores – Overall store count
+ => Store Classes – Classification-based grouping of stores
 ✨ Key Features

-=>  Cards: Display total count of countries, cities, stores, and store classes
+Cards (used as KPIs):

+ => Total Countries
+ => Total Cities
+ => Total Stores
+ => Store Classes

+Slicers:

+ => Country
+ => State
+ => Store Class
+ => Store Name

+Charts & Visuals:

+=> Store Distribution Page

-=>  Stacked Column Chart: Visualizes store class distribution across geographic regions
+   * Stacked Column Chart: Store Class distribution across regions

-=>  Stacked Bar Chart: Shows the number of stores per city, state, and country
+   * Stacked Bar Chart: Stores by country, state, and city

-=> Slicer: Country, State, Store_Class, Store_Name
+   * Map/Geographic View: Store presence visualization (if used)

+=> Analysis Insights

+   * Regional concentration patterns of stores
+   * Store class distribution comparison across locations
+   * Identification of underrepresented markets
 🎯 Goal

-=> To support H&M’s brand expansion by identifying underrepresented areas and analyzing current global store coverage.
+=> To analyze H&M’s global store footprint and support data-driven expansion strategies by identifying underserved regions and optimizing store distribution.

-Result
+💡 Key Insight

-=> The analysis suggests that H&M’s presence is heavily concentrated in specific regions.
-Based on the distribution patterns, expansion opportunities exist in underrepresented non-European markets such as New Zealand, Qatar, and similar emerging retail regions.
+=> The analysis indicates that H&M stores are heavily concentrated in specific regions.
+Based on the distribution pattern, potential expansion opportunities exist in underrepresented markets such as New Zealand, Qatar, and similar non-European regions, supporting future global growth strategy.